MegaManSec/gixy-ng/docs/en/plugins/low_keepalive_requests.md

+---
+title: "Low Keepalive Requests"
+description: "Optimize NGINX for HTTP/2.
+Why the default keepalive_requests value was raised to 1000 and why low values hurt performance."
+---

 # [low_keepalive_requests] Low `keepalive_requests` value

 The `keepalive_requests` directive sets the maximum number of requests that can be served through one keep-alive connection.
 After the maximum number of requests are made, the connection is closed.